LOAN DOCUMENTATION: EXPLAINED

 It is best to share all financial issues with your broker early on to determine the best path forward.
 Back taxes, unreported foreclosures, or other debts will be discovered and can cause delays or potentially loss of the loan.
 The experts at Simplicity Mortgage can provide additional guidance on any questions you may have about your situation.

 The document that is often required for these situations is called a "letter of explanation".
 This is a very short document explaining something in the borrowers financial history.
 The document can be drafted by the broker or the borrower and is signed by the borrower.
 It should be as concise as possible, perhaps a one liner, and should not contain more information than necessary.
-You can find more information on letters of explanation here.

 3. EMPLOYMENT AND INCOME